nitzan-shaked/hammerspoon-config/README.md

 ## Contributing

-You're welcome to open issues (bug reports, feature requests, Lua proposals, what have you) [here](https://github.com/nitzan-shaked/hammerspoon-config/issues).
+You're welcome to open issues (bug reports, feature requests, what have you) [here](https://github.com/nitzan-shaked/hammerspoon-config/issues).

 Questions / discussions can go [here](https://github.com/nitzan-shaked/hammerspoon-config/discussions).

-Finally, PRs of all sorts are welcome: bug fixes, new features, doc fixes, Lua-related proposals, ...
+Finally, PRs of all sorts are welcome: bug fixes, new features, doc fixes, ...

 ## Hacking